Emily City Council

 In other business, the Council:

-• Approved a resolution to approve a contribution from the Outing Chamber of Commerce for the Emily First Responders and
+• Approved a resolution accepting $4,000 in donations to the City from the Outing Chamber of Commerce for the Emily First Responders;

 Northland Press | P.O.
 Box 145 | Outing, MN 56662 | (218) 692-5842